mpkrass7/m_pkfire/content/post/2021-09-19-pretty-networks-with-plotly/index.md

 ### Build edges

 We run a loop to build edges between the nodes.
-We append **None** to after every edge coordinate so that Plotly doesn't try to connect them
+We append **None** to after every edge coordinate so that plotly doesn't try to connect them.

 ```python